PenguinOfThunder/wowbot/README.md

 This bot gets data from the [Owen Wilson Wow API](https://owen-wilson-wow-api.herokuapp.com/) by Avi Mamenko.
 All credit for this goes to him.
 I just created the bot part.

+# Disclaimers

+Wowbot is not affiliated, associated, or endorsed by Avraham (Avi) Mamenko or his collaborators.

+Wowbot is not affiliated, associated, authorized, endorsed by, or in any way officially connected with Owen Wilson, or any of his subsidiaries or affiliates.
+All motion pictures, products, and brands mentioned on this website are the respective trademarks and copyrights of their owners.